recurly/starsky/README.md

-# rabbit-node
+# hopper

 A higher level and opinionated library on top of [node-amqp](https://github.com/postwait/node-amqp).
+Inspired by [hutch](https://github.com/gocardless/hutch)

 ### Install